 The Florida East Coast Subzone would be integrated into the Atlantic Southern Zone if the change to the stock boundary in Action 1 is adopted by the Councils.
-In either case, the result would be an imbalance in the distribution of quota for the Gulf commercial sector of the king mackerel fishery (i.e., the remaining commercial zone allocations would not sum to 100%), and thus necessitates reallocation.
-Options for reallocation might include equal (Alternative 2), proportional (Alternative 3), or some other distribution (Alternative 4) of the 31.91% void (from the no longer existing FLEC zone), as demonstrated in Tables 2.7.2 and 2.7.3.
+The result would be an imbalance in the distribution of quota for the Gulf commercial sector of king mackerel (i.e., the remaining commercial zone allocations would not sum to 100%), and thus necessitates reallocation.
+Options for reallocation might include equal (Alternative 2), proportional (Alternative 3), or some other distribution (Gulf Council Preferred Alternative 4) of the 31.91% void (from the no longer existing Florida East Coast Subzone), as demonstrated in Tables 2.7.2 and 2.7.3.
 Each of the presented reallocation options would result in additional fish for each of the Gulf commercial zones.